 Getting Around Melbourne

 The best way to get around Melbourne is by tram.
-Tram routes criss-cross the city, and their hours are extensive.
-Plus, there's even a free tram designed just for tourists!
-You can also board Melbourne's buses and trains with the same Metlink ticket that you'll use for trams.
-While taxis and rental cars are available, they'll both cost you more than public transport will.
-And we don't recommend driving as many Americans find it difficult to adjust to Melbourne's rules of the road.
+Trams operate throughout the day and offer multiple routes that criss-cross the city.
+There's even a free tram designed just for tourists.
+You can also board Melbourne's buses and trains with the same myki ticket that you'll use for trams.
+While taxis and rental cars are available, they'll both cost more than public transportation.
+To avoid the hassle of adjusting to Melbourne's quirky road rules, it's best to avoid driving here.

-The Melbourne Airport (MEL) is roughly 14 miles northwest of the city center.
-You can take a SkyBus from the airport into the city for $16 AUD (about the same in USD).
+The Melbourne Airport (MEL) is about 16 miles northwest of downtown Melbourne.
+You can take a SkyBus from the airport into the city for AU$19 ($15).
 You can also hire a taxi or rent a car.

 Buses run along more than 300 routes in central Melbourne and into the suburbs.
-There are two bus zones, and the fare depends on the time of day and the distance traveled.
-Bus service is 24 hours/seven days a week, though the NightRider service is much slower.
-Buses accept both Metcard and myki passes, and you can also buy tickets on the bus from the driver.
+There are two bus zones, and bus fares are based on the distance traveled.
+Standard fares cost AU$2.70 or AU$3.90 for two hours of rides.
+Bus schedules vary depending on the route, though most buses operate between 5 a.m. and midnight.
+The NightRider service only runs every on Saturdays and Sundays.
+Buses accept myki passes.
+You can also purchase tickets on the bus from the driver.